How to Deal with Dissociation

-People who suffer from this disorder will find that there are periods of time where it feels as though they are not actually in their own body, looking through their own eyes.
+People who suffer from this disorder will find that there are periods when it feels as though they are not actually in their bodies, looking through their own eyes.
 People who have been through traumatic experiences will recognize this sensation, as its derealization is a survival coping mechanism for separating oneself from the horror of what is occurring.

 The disorder aspect comes in when a person is experiencing this sensation without any presence of actual danger.
 In this case, you may benefit from exploring your trauma treatment with a trained professional.

-Dissociative Amnesia is yet another survival tactic that has evolved to protect us from terrible experiences.
+Dissociative Amnesia is another survival tactic that has evolved to protect us from terrible experiences.

 A diagnosis of Dissociative Fugue is similar to that of Amnesia but is more pronounced and drastic.
-You may have heard stories of this type of disorder in documentaries about missing persons.
+You may have heard this type of disorder stories in documentaries about missing persons.

-A person in fugue will withdraw so far from the painful memories, that he or she becomes a new person, entirely.
-A person will lose all recollection of former life and will either manage to create a new identity or will be labeled a John or Jane Doe.
+A person in fugue will withdraw so far from the painful memories that they become a new person entirely.
+A person will lose all recollection of their former life and will either manage to create a new identity or will be labeled a John or Jane Doe.

 Other Sources of Dissociation

-It is possible to experience episodes of dissociation and derealization without having the diagnosis of such.
-Extreme stress is believed to be what exacerbates a tendency to feel disconnected from the self, and poor adaptation to stress is a factor in many diagnoses.
+It is possible to experience episodes of dissociation and derealization without being diagnosed.
+Extreme stress is believed to exacerbate a tendency to feel disconnected from the self, and poor adaptation to stress is a factor in many diagnoses.